guyinatuxedo/nightmare/modules/14-ret_2_system/asis17_marymorton/readme.md

 =
 ```

 We can see here that the binary has the string `"/bin/sh"` is hardcoded at `0x400b2b`.
 This is the part of the binary that I modified.
 Originally it held the string `"/bin/cat ./flag"` which would print out the contents of the flag, so we would solve the challenge.
-However I decided to chaneg the string to give us a shell instead of just simply printing the flag.
+However I decided to change the string to give us a shell instead of just simply printing the flag.
 We should be able to use that as the argument for system.

 ## Exploit